Glymphatic system: History

-Description of the cerebrospinal fluid
+Discovery and description of cerebrospinal fluid

 Although the first known observations of the CSF date back to Hippocrates (460–375 BCE) and later, to Galen (130–200 CE), its discovery is credited to Emanuel Swedenborg (1688–1772 CE), who, being a devoutly religious man, identified the CSF during his search for the seat of the soul.
 The 16 centuries of anatomists who came after Hippocrates and Galen may have missed identifying the CSF due to the prevailing autopsy technique of the time, which included severing the head and draining the blood before dissecting the brain.
 Although Swedenborg's work (in translation) was not published until 1887 due to his lack of medical credentials, he also may have made the first connection between the CSF and the lymphatic system.
 His description of the CSF was of a "spirituous lymph".

 CNS lymphatics

-In the peripheral organs, the lymphatic system performs important immune functions and runs parallel to the blood circulatory system to provide a secondary circulation that transports excess interstitial fluid, proteins, and metabolic waste products from the systemic tissues back into the blood.
-The efficient removal of soluble proteins from the interstitial fluid is critical to the regulation of both colloidal osmotic pressure and homeostatic regulation of the fluid volume of the body.
-The importance of lymphatic flow is especially evident when the lymphatic system becomes obstructed.
-In lymphatic associated diseases, such as elephantiasis (where parasites occupying the lymphatic vessels block the flow of lymph), the impact of such an obstruction may be dramatic.
-The resulting chronic edema is due to the breakdown of lymphatic clearance and the accumulation of interstitial solutes.

 In 2015, the presence of a meningeal lymphatic system was first identified.
-Downstream of the glymphatic system's waste clearance from the ISF to the CSF, the meningeal lymphatic system drains fluid from the glymphatic system to the meningeal compartment and deep cervical lymph nodes.
+Downstream of the glymphatic system's waste clearance from the ISF to the CSF, the meningeal lymphatic system drains fluid from the glymphatic system to the meningeal compartment and deep cervical lymph nodes; this is shown by the draining of fluorescent dyes injected intracisternally into the CSF in mice.
 The meningeal lymphatics also carry immune cells.
 The extent to which these cells may interact directly with the brain or glymphatic system, is unknown.